 Once you’re online, it’s possible that you’ll see your connection speeds are throttled, and you may have a monthly data cap on your usage.

 Why Do You Need a VPN in the Philippines?

-Internet freedom in the Philippines got slightly worse in 2018.
+Internet freedom in the Philippines again got slightly worse in 2020.
 Freedom House considers the country “partly free.”

-A number of journalists and online bloggers were charged with libel for online criticisms.
-Surveillance became a growing concern, following reports that the government had purchased new monitoring equipment.
+Surveillance continued to become a growing concern, following reports that the government had purchased new monitoring equipment.